-6 MYTHS ABOUT MILK POWDER THAT SINGAPORE BELIEVE
+6 MYTHS ABOUT MILK POWDER THAT PARENTS BELIEVE

 One of the most talked about yet sensitive, even taboo topics is the way the baby is fed.
 Should children be breastfed?
 Then there’s mixed feeds, formula milk, and which formula milk is best.

-Amidst all the noise, what we in Singapore believe about milk powder may not be the whole truth.
+Amidst all the noise, what parents believe about milk powder may not be the whole truth.
 Here are some of the most common myths :

 The more expensive the milk powder, the better it is for the child